ramachandra2002/Phase-Locked-Loop-Design/README.md

 ## Frequency Divider

 Frequency Divider is the circuit that produces an output that is the clock input divided by the specified value.
+The design of frequency divider contains a toggle D flip flop is half the frequency of the input signal.